MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-calibrate-HL2.md

 ![Adjust prompt.](media/adjust-prompt-HL2-calibration.png "Adjust prompt")

-## Manually calibrate your HoloLens by using the Calibration app
+## Use the Calibration app

-1. Use the start gesture to open the **Start** menu.
+1. If the pop-up doesn't appear, use the start gesture to open the **Start** menu.
 For help with gestures, see [Gestures for navigating Dynamics 365 Guides](operator-gestures.md).

 2. If **Settings** isn't pinned to the **Start** menu, select the plus sign (**+**) button to view all apps.